OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_modules.md

     - `vmax` (optional): maximum dislocation velocity in m/s.
 A relativistic capping of the velocity is applied if specified.
 Default: none.

 * `mobility_law='BCC_0B'`: generic linear mobility law for BCC crystals.
 Requires `crystal` to be set to `'bcc'` in the global parameters dictionary.
 The mobility matrix on glissile segments is constructed by summing a contribution from a pencil glide behavior of the screw segment component with a contribution from a planar behavior of the edge segment component.
 By default, no explicit glide planes are defined (non-planar mobility).
-To use and enforce glide planes (planar mobility), option `state["use_glide_planes"] = 1` and `state["enforce_glide_planes"] = 1` must be specified.
+To use and enforce glide planes (planar mobility), option `state["use_glide_planes"] = 1` and `state["enforce_glide_planes"] = 1` must be specified, respectively.
 Specific mobility parameters:
     - `Medge` (required): mobility coefficient used for edge dislocation component in 1/(Pa.s)
     - `Mscrew` (required): mobility coefficient used for screw dislocation component in 1/(Pa.s)
     - `Mclimb` (required): mobility coefficient used for the climb component in 1/(Pa.s)
+    - `Fedge` (optional): friction stress used for edge dislocation component in Pa.
+Default: 0.0.
+    - `Fscrew` (optional): friction stress used for screw dislocation component in Pa.
+Default: 0.0.
     - `vmax` (optional): maximum dislocation velocity in m/s.
 A relativistic capping of the velocity is applied if specified.
 Default: none.